cloudflare/cloudflare-docs/content/notifications/notification-history.md

 {{<Aside type="note">}}

-Customers will not be able to to access Notification History from before Oct 11, 2021.
+Customers will not be able to to access Notification History from before 2021-10-11.

 {{</Aside>}}